igneus/calendarium-romanum/README.md

 the solemnities of Epiphany, Ascension and Corpus Christi can be transferred to a Sunday.
-`Temporale` by default preserves the regular dates of these solemnities, but has an option to enable the transfer:
+`Temporale` by default preserves the regular dates of these solemnities, but it has an option to enable the transfer:

 ```ruby
 CR = CalendariumRomanum